 Reporting Damaged, Broken or Diseased Trees

-If you would like to report a tree that needs to be trimmed or if it is damaged, broken, or diseased, please report the issue online or contact Public Works at 780-459-1557.
+If you would like to report a tree that needs to be trimmed or if it is damaged, broken, or diseased, please report the issue online or contact Public Operations (formerly Public Works) at 780-459-1557.
 These requests are recorded and sent to the appropriate section.
 They will then be inspected and scheduled for repair based on their level of severity.